 Once peeled, cut the peach in half, starting along the crease of the peach and running your knife all the way around.
 Twist the two halves to release one from the pit and then use the tip of a knife or fork to pry the pit out from the remaining side.

 Slice each half into 4-8 wedges and place in a bowl.
-Toss the juice of 1 lemon for every 8-10 peaches and ½ teaspoon of sugar for each peach added.
+Toss the juice of 1 lemon and a ½ teaspoon of sugar for every 8-10 peaches added.
 The lemon juice will help prevent browning and the sugar will release juices from the peaches, helping prevent air pockets when freezing.

 After tossing with lemon and sugar, place in a gallon-sized zipper freezer bag.
 We suggest measuring your peaches and writing the measurement and date on the outside of the bag.
 You can safely add 6-8 cups of peaches to each bag.